 It was named in honor of Brigadier General Philip St. George Cooke, who was in command of the Department of the Platte at the time.
 It was the first military post in Montana.

-Its purpose was to control the area Indians, protect the steamboat traffic en route to Fort Benton, and emigrants crossing the extensive eastern Montana plains, to reach the gold fields.
-The post also served as a supply point for steamboat traffic, but this only occurred for during the high-water months of May, June, and July.
+Its purpose was to control the area Indians, protect the steamboat traffic en route to Fort Benton, and emigrants crossing the extensive eastern Montana plains, to reach the goldfields.
+The post also served as a supply point for steamboat traffic, but this only occurred during the high-water months of May, June, and July.

 As reports of Indians’ raiding, stealing livestock, and killing settlers reached Washinton D.C., Camp Cooke was authorized.